Roy160398/Real-Time-Sales-Dashboard/README.md

 # Real-Time-Sales-Dashboard
-Building Real-Time Sales Dashboard using Apache Spark, Apache Kafka  and Python Django
+Building Real-Time Sales Dashboard using Apache Spark, Apache Kafka  and Python Django.

+* Simulated Online Orders Data(Sales) which are sent to Kafka Topic at regular interval to act as a stream source

+* Data Processing Pipeline application using Apache Spark(Python and Scala) and Apache Hadoop

+* Real-Time Sales Dashboard application using Python Django and Chart.js

 Tech Stack: